* Deadline passes but militias say their troops ready

 “We will act soon and hand over power to the supreme court and form committees to oversee elections,” al-Qaqa top commander Othman Mlekta told Reuters.
 “We will work with the people and we’re in contact with people in the south and east.”

-In a separate protest underscoring the volatility of the OPEC country, security guards forced Benghazi airport in the east to close for six hours to demand salary payments.
+In a separate protest underscoring the volatility of the OPEC country, security guards forced Benghazi airport in the east to close for six hours to back demands for salary payments.

-Both militia groups threatening the government are among the most experienced ex-rebels groups that helped topple veteran ruler Muammar Gaddafi in the uprising that began three years ago this month.
+Both militias threatening the GNC are among the most experienced ex-rebel groups that helped topple dictator Muammar Gaddafi in the uprising that began three years ago this month.

 Their threats are among the most serious made against the parliament, which has previously been stormed by an ex-rebel group demanding a greater share of power.